The 10+ Best B2B Intent Data Providers In 2026

 Request a personalized SalesIntel demo based on your ideal customer profile.

-Q: How much does intent data cost?
+How much does intent data cost?

 Pricing varies wildly.
 Lightweight tools (like Leadfeeder) can start at $100/mo, while enterprise platforms (Demandbase, 6sense) will quickly reach 6-figure subscriptions annually.
 SalesIntel offers flexible licensing that includes intent data, often providing better ROI for growing teams.

-Q: What is the difference between intent data and lead generation?
+What is the difference between intent data and lead generation?

 Lead generation gives you a list of people.
 Intent data tells you which of those people are actually interested in buying right now.

-Q: Can I trust intent data?
+Can I trust intent data?

 Data derived from “co-ops” (like Bombora) is generally more accurate than data scraped from “bidstream” (ad networks) because it tracks deep content consumption, not just fleeting clicks.

-Success depends on choosing a partner that offers real-time signals and human-verified contact accuracy.
+What makes the difference is choosing a partner that offers real-time signals and human-verified contact accuracy.

 • Monitor over 12,000 intent topics to capture prospects while they are still in the research phase.